Skip to main content

 1 mentions Positive Neutral Negative

-The humor in the game has been significantly improved with the free expansion, making the experience of battling alien foes more entertaining and engaging than before.
+Players find the humor in the game to be significantly improved with the free expansion, particularly enjoying the comedic elements of battling alien foes.
+The addition of new features has enhanced the overall comedic experience, making it more entertaining than before.

 • “Fixed and enhanced with a free expansion, firing lazors at alien scum is more hilarious than ever.”